Chisomgold/Data-Analysis-Project/README.md

 # Project Steps

-There are 6 major steps involves in this project:
+There are 6 major steps involved in this project:

 ## Loading datasets
-All potential libraries for the data analysis were imported at first.
+All potential libraries for the data analysis were imported first.

 This involved accessing the sales data of all 3 branches of the supermarket and combining them using the [concat] method, to obtain a wholesome dataset.
 The combined dataset was exported into a new file which was used for the rest of the process.